-(1) Any stamp duty or other tax imposed under a law of this State is not payable for-

-- (a) an exempt matter; or

-- (b) anything done because of, or arising out of, an exempt matter including, for example, a transaction entered into or an instrument or document made, executed, lodged or given.

-- (2) In this section-

-"exempt matter" means a transfer of assets or liabilities that the local Minister and the Treasurer are satisfied is made for ensuring a person does not carry on a business of producing, purchasing or selling natural gas in breach of the code or for the separation of certain activities from other activities of a person as required by the code, and for no other purpose.
+- (1) Any tax, other than a duty under the Duties Act 2001, 9 imposed under a law of this State is not payable for- - (a) an exempt matter; or - (b) anything done because of, or arising out of, an exempt matter including, for example, a transaction entered into or an instrument or document made, executed, lodged or given. - (2) In this section- - "exempt matter" means a transfer of assets or liabilities that the local Minister and the Treasurer are satisfied is made for ensuring a person does not carry on a business of producing, purchasing or selling natural gas in breach of the code or for the separation of certain activities from other activities of a person as required by the code, and for no other purpose.